 - Application form (must be attached with your application)

-- Statement addressing the capabilities (Please refer to the position documentation for specific requirements)
+- Statement addressing the Selection Criteria (Please refer to the position documentation for specific requirements)

 - Curriculum Vitae (CV) (includes personal details and work history)